PhenoApps/Field-Book/docs/source/export.rst

 File Format
 ~~~~~~~~~~~

-One or both formats must be checked.
+At least one format must be selected to export data.
+If both formats are selected, Field Book exports a single zipped file containing the files.

-**Database** format exports each individual observation as a spreadsheet row, and includes columns for collected metadata such as the person and timestamp of each observation.
+**Database** format exports each individual observation as a spreadsheet row, and includes columns for collected metadata such as the name of the person who collected the data and the timestamp of when the observation was collected.

-**Table** format exports each entry as a spreadsheet row and each trait as a column, creating a matrix of observed values.
+**Table** format exports each entry as a row and each trait as a column, creating a matrix of observed values.
 Metadata such as person and timestamp are excluded.
+If repeated measures have been collected, only the first value will be exported when using the table format.

 Included Columns
 ~~~~~~~~~~~~~~~~

-The export file can include only the unique identifier, or all field columns that were imported.
+The exported file can include only the unique identifier or all field columns that were imported.

-The export file can contain all traits that are currently active, or the subset of traits for which data has been collected.
+The exported file can contain traits that are currently active or all traits that have been created.

 Save Details
 ~~~~~~~~~~~~

 The default filename is automatically generated based on the current date and the name of the field.

-After clicking save, you will see Fieldbook app citation information and an option to share the exported file with other apps or email.
+After clicking save, you will see Field Book app citation information and an option to share the exported file with other apps or email.
+The exported file is stored in the ``field_export`` directory.

 Other Customizations
 ~~~~~~~~~~~~~~~~~~~~

-**Bundle media data** produces a zipfile including the selected database and/or table CSV file as well as collected images and audio.
+**Bundle media data** produces a zipped file that contains the exported data along with images and audio files that have also been collected.

-**Overwrite previous export** moves old files to /archive folder.
+**Overwrite previous export** moves old files to /archive directory.

 The default export location can be modified in :doc:`settings-general` (|settings|).